kashmir54/kashmir54.github.io/_flipper/wifi/index.md

   <img src="/images/flipper/voyager_white_2.jpg" width="40%"/>
 </div>

-After working on the NRF24 board and checking the range improvement of the external CC1101 with the antenna, I wonderedif I can also enhance the WiFi dev module in terms of range, size and functionality.
-After hours of design, programming and research, I produced the VoyagerRF, a multipurpose board with several interesting features such as:
+After working on the NRF24 board and checking the range improvement of the external CC1101 with the antenna, I wondered if I can also enhance the WiFi dev module in terms of range, size, and functionality.
+After hours of design, programming, and research, I produced the VoyagerRF, a multipurpose board with several interesting features such as:

-- ESP32-C3: A low consumption WiFi chip with latest Marauder firmware.
-Ready to plug-and-play and control it with the ESP32 WiFi Marauder GPIO app.
+- ESP32-C3: A low-consumption WiFi chip with the latest Marauder firmware.
+Ready to plug and play and control it with the ESP32 WiFi Marauder GPIO app.
-- 3dBi Omnidirectional WiFi antena (2.4GHz) mounted into the board and connected to the ESP32-C3 for great range improvement against the original devboard.
+- 3dBi Omnidirectional WiFi antenna (2.4GHz) mounted into the board and connected to the ESP32-C3 for great range improvement against the original devboard.
 - MicroSD card slot to save the output from the Marauder app (already configured in the firmware).
 - NRF24/CC1101 socket with decoupling capacitors for noise reduction.
 Compatible with [External CC1101 configuration](https://github.com/quen0n/flipperzero-ext-cc1101) and [NRF24 Sniffer/MouseJacker](https://github.com/UberGuidoZ/Flipper/blob/main/GPIO/ReadMe.md#nrf24l01--mousejack-pinout---8-pin) (see chip compatibility since not all chips have the same pinout).
-- Compact adesign
+- Compact design

 I have some units in stock.
-If you are interested in getting the board and other accesories, you can [contact me](mailto:kashmir_54@hotmail.com).
+If you are interested in getting the board and other accessories, you can [contact me](mailto:kashmir_54@hotmail.com).
 Check out the [last section](#bundles-and-boards) to see bundles and prices.

 Here you have more photos (there is also a black version!):